-The County does not provide video arraignment from the Pierce County Jail.
+The County does not provide video arraignment for the DuPont, Steilacoom, and Lakewood Municipal Courts.
 Video arraignments allow the City to safely and effectively provide public defense services to jail populations, such as decreasing the number of jail transports, which are expensive and potentially hazardous.
-The City requests that the County find solutions to the issues impeding their ability to provide this service.
-The City supports the County allocating the necessary resources to provide for video arraignment.
+The City requests that the County expand solutions to the issues impeding their ability to provide this service for all hearings.
+The City supports the County identify a way to provide this service to the DuPont, Steilacoom, and Lakewood Municipal Courts.